 Your liver is like your body's chemical processing plant.
 One of its many jobs is to filter or break down anything you take into your body.
-If you have hepatitis C, though, your liver may not work as well as usual.
-Substances may stay in your system too long and affect you more strongly.
-Or they may injure your liver.
+If you have hepatitis C, though, it may not work as well as usual.
+Things may stay in your system too long and affect you more strongly, or they may injure the organ.

 Alcohol, Illegal Drugs, and Cigarettes

 Street drugs in general are no good for your liver.
-For example, marijuana leads to faster liver scarring and should be avoided.
-Abusing drugs that are injected into your body raises your risk of getting re-infected with hepatitis C.
+For example, marijuana leads to faster liver scarring.
+And using a needle to inject substances can raise your risk of getting re-infected with hepatitis C.

 Medications and Liver Care

 If you have cirrhosis (liver scarring) from hepatitis C, you need to be very careful about the medications you take.